rm-hull/clj-wordnet/README.md

 Note: case is not important, and dashes are coverted to/from underscores.

+## See Also

+The JWI has been mavenized and rolled up into a github repo, here: https://github.com/delver/jwi.
+The resulting artifacts have been deployed to http://repo.delver.io/releases, and this has been referenced in this project's repository resolution section.

 ## TODO

 * ~~Implement ```(make-dictionary "../path-to/wordnet/dict/" :in-memory)``` to use